Aphria Inc. (APHA) CEO Irwin Simon on Q3 2020 Results - Earnings Call Transcript

 Company Participants

-Katie Turner - ICR, Inc., IR
+Katie Turner - IR, ICR, Inc.

 Irwin Simon - Chairman and CEO